apache/flink-kubernetes-operator/docs/content/docs/operations/metrics-logging.md

 The well known [Metric Reporters](https://nightlies.apache.org/flink/flink-docs-master/docs/deployment/metric_reporters) are shipped in the operator image and are ready to use.

-In order to specify metrics configuration for the operator, simply prefix them with `kubernetes.operator.`.
-This logic ensures that we can easily separate Flink job and operator metrics configuration.
+In order to specify metrics configuration for the operator, prefix them with `kubernetes.operator.`.
+This logic ensures that we can separate Flink job and operator metrics configuration.

 Let's look at a few examples.